jupyterhub/team-compass/docs/binder/governance.rst

 We ask that team members commit themselves in ~1 year cycles for new team members, and for shorter cycles if you are transitioning from the green team.
-If at any time a team member feels that they would like to take a break from active team membership, they're can choose to join the "green team" by making a pull request to the `JupyterHub team membership <https://github.com/jupyterhub/team-compass/blob/master/docs/team/contributors-jupyterhub.yaml>`_ or `Binder team membership <https://github.com/jupyterhub/team-compass/blob/master/docs/team/contributors-binder.yaml>`_
+If at any time a team member feels that they would like to take a break from active team membership, they can choose to join the "green team" by making a pull request to the `JupyterHub team membership <https://github.com/jupyterhub/team-compass/blob/master/docs/team/contributors-jupyterhub.yaml>`_ or `Binder team membership <https://github.com/jupyterhub/team-compass/blob/master/docs/team/contributors-binder.yaml>`_